rafaopz/rafaopz/README.md

 <p>

 <div align="center">
   I have been passionate about data science in which pursued me to become obsessed and self-made.
-I am always looking to discover patterns of which are hidden in the data.
+I am always looking to decode the patterns in which are hidden in the data.
 </div>
 </p>